 The University of the Highlands and Islands (UHI) is the only university based in the Highlands and Islands of Scotland.
-UHI is very different from most university campuses; we offer you the choice of studying at one of our 12 colleges and research centres, more than 50 learning centres, or online from wherever you are.
+The UHI campus is very different from most university campuses; we offer you the choice of studying at one of our 12 colleges and research centres, more than 50 learning centres, or online from wherever you are.